What are your chances of providing the best customer experience without a rigorous call center strategy? Extremely low.

-- Repeatedly asking for customer information
+- Asking customers for repetitive information

 When you spot an area for improvement, document it in a personal development plan.
-This plan should include all customer service skills you identify as important to the ongoing development of your employees and your call center.
+This plan should include all customer service skills you identify as crucial to the ongoing development of your employees and your call center.

 4) Live monitoring

 Call monitoring, once considered taboo, is common in many call centers.
 You can play a message so callers know their call might be recorded, so they’re not surprised.

 During the call, offer coaching to the agent to correct something they’ve said.
 Or you can provide advice if they’re stuck.

 In these scenarios, you can even take over the call.
 This ensures you stop the problem from escalating to an unwanted outcome.

 Be sure that you understand what the customer needs before jumping in.
 Taking over that call could be a net negative if they want a quick resolution and your agents are halfway there.